CrawlJobs Logo

 Requirements

-• Bachelor's degree in a related field with five years' experience in grants and contracts coordination or management
+• Bachelor's degree and a minimum of 3–5 years of experience in grants and contracts administration, or relevant transferable experience

 Job Responsibility